Jon-Dickinson/react-architecture/README.md

 # React Architecture

-The real reason why React is popular:
+The real reason why React is popular: React currently has the most efficient state management system

-1. React currently has the most efficient state management system
+1. React is currently the leader in terms of keeping the state up to date with user events and changes in data
-2. A vanilla JavaScript version of a React app would be cumbersome, slow and almost four times the size.
+2. A vanilla JavaScript version of a React app would be cumbersome, slow and almost four times the size

 ## Efficient component hierarchies